Financial Aid and Tuition Rates

 Tuition Fee Discount Funding

 General Fund support for the Tuition Fee Discount program remains at the $33.8 million level of support funded in 1992/93.
-In March 1993, the CSU Board of Trustees unanimously approved the framework for a new student fee and financial aid policy that called for dedicating one-third of annual incremental fee revenues to augment the Tuition Fee Discount program.
-Absent additional increases in state support for the Tuition Fee Discount program, the Board approved set-aside of fee revenue has been the only source of funding CSU institutional grant aid.
+In March 1993, the CSU Board of Trustees unanimously approved the framework for a new student fee and financial aid policy that called for dedicating a set-aside (e.g. one-third) of annual incremental fee revenue increases to augment the Tuition Fee Discount program.
+Absent additional increases in state support for the Tuition Fee Discount program, the Board approved set-aside of fee revenue is the only source of increased funding for CSU institutional grant aid.